IvorySQL/Ivory-www/blog/2022-5-17-linux/index.md

-### 1.2 Installing dependency packages
+### 1.2 Installing the dependency packages

-To compile IvorySQL from source, you must ensure that a prerequisite package is available on your system.
+To compile IvorySQL from source, you must ensure that a prerequisite packages are available on your system.

 Run the following command to install related packages: